 Short-term Care Quality

-This nursing home also was awarded an impressive short-term care score.
-In fact, we gave it an above average grade of B+ in this category.
-Our short-term care scores are based in part on the nursing home's quantity of highly-skilled skilled healthcare professionals.
-This includes a wide range of services, ranging from registered nurses to physical and speech therapists, in addition to other types of therapy.
-Fortunately, it appear that this facility has registered nurses on staff.
-Not all nursing homes employs these skilled professionals.
-On the other hand, based on the information they provided, it does not look like the facility employs physical therapists.
-Finally, we looked at the number of residents that eventually returned home from this nursing home.
-We found that 5.4 percent of this nursing home's patients were able to return home.
+This facility also was given a favorable short-term care score.
+In fact, we gave it an above average score of B+ in this category.
+Short-term care ratings are based on the facility's quantity of highly-skilled highly skilled professionals.
+This means a vast spectrum of services, spanning from registered nurses to physical and occupational therapists, not to mention other variations of therapy.
+Fortunately, it looks like this nursing home has registered nurses on staff.
+Not every facility employs these skilled professionals.
+On the other hand, according to the data this nursing home provided, they do not appear to employ physical therapists.
+The last metric we assessed in this area is the number of patients who were able to leave the facility and return to the community.
+We discovered that 5.4 percent of this facility's patients returned home.

 Rating Over Time